Resolving Conflicts

 Waymakers’ Dispute Resolution Services (DRS) offers this 40-hour mediation training for individuals interested in mediating in California.
 The program exceeds the California Dispute Resolution Programs Act (DRPA) training requirements.
 Participants who attend every session will receive a certificate of completion.
 DRS welcomes volunteer applicants who are interested in mediation with the DRS program.

-Ways to Volunteer
+Ways To Volunteer

 Our Mission made possible by your involvement

-Ways to Donate
+Ways To Donate

-Transform your community through
+Transform your community through your generosity

-Ways to a Career
+Ways To A Career

-We are stronger together, view our
+We are stronger together, view our career opportunities